gatling/gatling-workshop/README.md

-Hello fellow testers, welcome to our Gatling Workshop.
+### Hello fellow testers, welcome to our Gatling Workshop.

+# Introduction

 Here is what's you might expect to learn shall you decide to stick with us during the approximately an hour and a half :